Keyboard shortcuts

 500Storage failure

-Phase 4: POST /upload/commit
+Phase 4: POST /blobs/commit

 Atomically commit multiple files from previously uploaded chunks.
 Each file specifies its path, content type, and the ordered list of chunk hashes that compose it.